An official website of the State of Georgia.

 Scientists had a significant head start developing the COVID-19 vaccines.
 COVID-19 is very similar to other viruses, which already have vaccines.

 Testing was thorough and successful.
-All COVID-19 vaccines were tested in clinical trials involving tens of thousands of people to make sure they meet safety standards and protect adults of different races, ethnicities, and ages, including adults over the age of 65.
+All COVID-19 vaccines were tested in clinical trials involving tens of thousands of people to make sure they meet safety standards and protect adults of different races, ethnicities, and ages.

 There is no COVID-19 virus in the vaccine.
 The vaccine imitates the infection so that our bodies create antibody defenses to fight off COVID-19.